acuatic/fellesies-diy/README.md

 fellesies-diy
 =============

-Hi, i'm Fellesies and this is my first Repo, i will use this to learn about Open Sourcing
+Hi, i'm Fellesies and this is my first Repo!
+I will use this repo to learn about Open Sourcing and hopefully earn the Open Sourcerer Skill